Skip to content

 Full-Service Agencies

-These are the traditional powerhouses — agencies like IMG, Elite, Wilhelmina, and Ford.
-They represent models across multiple categories (fashion, commercial, editorial) and have divisions for different types of work.
-Getting signed with a full-service agency is competitive, but they offer the most comprehensive support and the biggest opportunities.
+You probably already know names like IMG, Elite, Wilhelmina, and Ford — the traditional powerhouses that represent models across fashion, commercial, and editorial categories.
+Getting signed with a full-service agency is competitive, but they offer the most comprehensive support and the largest opportunities.

 Boutique Agencies